will-henney/teresa-turtle-paper-overleaf/ref-reply.md

 We agree that the knot complex is the most puzzling aspect of this nebula.
 We have added some additional discussion and address particular points below.
 However, we would take issue with the description "an asymmetric toroidal structure".
-On the contrary, our analysis implies that the structure is primarily bipolar rather than toroidal.
+On the contrary, our analysis implies that the structure is broadly bipolar rather than toroidal.
 Since the bipolar axis is close to the line of sight, the appearance on the HST images is confused by projection effects.

 > It can be difficult to measure acccurate kinematic ages for structures near the line of sight.
 Is there an alternative interpretation possible which does not require the 180 degree change at one point, something not seen in any other structure in the nebula, even those which overlap in age with the knot complex, nor is it known from other PNe?
 How about non-radial velocity components, as are apparent in Fig 5?

 We agree that the kinematical ages have considerable uncertainty because of this effect and it is worthwhile to interrogate our proposed interpretation and look for alternative explanations.

-To do this, we concentrate on the NW knot and SE knot as proxies for the red and blue complexes.
-The derived ages depend entirely on the proper motions and projected radii.
-The projected radii have no significant sources of uncertainty, but the proper motions have a systematic uncertainty of +/- 1.5 mas/yr (roughly 14 km/s) due to potential inaccuracies in the alignment of the two epoch images.
-We investigate the

-We have added

-**TODO**
+We have therefore added a paragraph to the end of section 5.1 that describes a re-analysis of the proper motions under a worst-case scenario for the systematic error in image alignment between epochs.
+We find that although this does reduce the contrast between the red and blue knot axes, there is still a significant difference in the average dynamic ages.
+It is difficult to see how non-radial motions, if present, might change this result.

 > The reconstruction of Fig. 22 puts the knot complex outside of the lobes while the numbers of Table 2 places them closer to the centre than the lobes (if I understand this correctly).
 It seems unexpected such dense structures are embedded in a very low density halo.